idelchi/aggr/README.md

 `aggr` is a command-line utility that recursively aggregates files from specified paths into a single file and unpacks them back to their original directory structure.

-## Features

-- Pack multiple files and directories into a single text archive.
-- Unpack archives, restoring the original directory structure.
 - Filter files by size, extension, and path using glob + `.gitignore`-style patterns.
 - Supports loading of a `.aggrignore` following `gitignore` conventions.
 - Skips binary files automatically and, by default, hidden files and common VCS/build dirs.
+- Unpack archives, restoring the original directory structure.

 ## Installation